 A brief summary of the selected concepts:

 The Bridge/Sustainability Institute – The Bridge, an innovative cultural education center, will be focused on the theme of sustainability using the Presidio as a case study.
 Beyond the place-based public educational functions of The Bridge, there will also be a collaborative research arm, the Sustainability Institute, which will bring together corporate, academic, and educational partners to pursue focused, thematic research based on the theme of sustainability.

 Lucas Cultural Arts Museum – The Lucas Cultural Arts Museum will be a center highlighting populist art from some of the great illustrators of the last 150 years through today’s digital art used to create animated and live-action movies, visual effects, props and sketches.

-Presidio Exchange – This new public space at the Commissary site will offer a vibrant visitor experience that reflects the spirit of the Bay Area, the inspiration of the Golden Gate Bridge and the transformative power of parklands… Inside and out, visitors will find an ever-changing variety of exhibits, performances, installations and experiences created in partnership with leading cultural and educational institutions.
+Presidio Exchange – This new public space will offer a vibrant visitor experience that reflects the spirit of the Bay Area, the inspiration of the Golden Gate Bridge and the transformative power of parklands… Inside and out, visitors will find an ever-changing variety of exhibits, performances, installations and experiences created in partnership with leading cultural and educational institutions.

 The Trust engaged with the public both locally and around the country throughout 2011 and 2012 to set the following goals for the project:

 - Provide programmatic offerings that are fresh and vital, that connect to broader themes, and that stimulate imagination and creativity.
 Offer cross-disciplinary programming that can be effective in advancing knowledge that has broad and lasting relevance

 - Be compatible with the natural and cultural setting along Crissy Field and San Francisco Bay and conform to the Trust’s Mid-Crissy Area Design Guidelines and LEED requirements